codesudopaper/MSDR2025/README.md

-# Beyond the teacher : Novel pipeline for Imitation Learning (IL) Method
+# Beyond the Teacher : Novel pipeline for Imitation Learning (IL) Method

 This repository contains the code, datasets, experiments, and evaluations for a proposed method in **Beyond the Teacher*.